Copyright: EPI Inc. Contact: tech@epi-eng.com

 Waveform Example

 The waveform shown in Figure 1 is a 4th order torsional vibration (four spikes per rotation).
-The frequency of the vibration changes with engine RPM.
+The frequency of the vibration changes with ngine RPM.
 For example, at 4600 RPM the frequency of the 4th order vibration is 307 cycles per second, or "Hertz" (HZ), the units of cycles per second.

 (The frequency value 307 is calculated as follows: 4600 revolutions-per-minute divided by 60 seconds-per-minute = 76.7 revolutions-per-second, multiplied by 4 pulses-per-revolution = 307 HZ.
 Using the same arithmetic, the excitation frequency of a 4th-order vibration at 800 RPM is 53 HZ.)